Facing criticism, Delhi police probe attack on students at elite university

 “I...hang my head in shame after witnessing video clips of goons merrily entering JNU campus, creating mayhem and grievously injuring innocent students, damaging public property and then exiting the campus,” Rahul Mehra, a lawyer for the Delhi police, said on Twitter.

-Even medical teams trying to help the injured were attacked, said Harjit Bhatti, former president of the resident doctors association at the All India Institute of Medical Sciences.
+Even medical teams trying to help the injured were attacked, said Harjit Bhatti, former president of the resident doctors’ association at the All India Institute of Medical Sciences.

 “Our team of doctors, nurses & medical volunteers who reached JNU to give first aid to injured students & teachers, was attacked by hundreds of goons,” he said in a tweet.
 “Mob manhandled doctors, nurses & threatened them.
 Our ambulance’s glass & windows broken, this is totally inhuman & insane.”